neptunelabs/fsi-server-docker-v22/README.md

 The Nginx configuration in `conf/nginx` is prepared for LetsEncrypt certificates.
 Of course, certificates without Let’s Encrypt can also be used.

-For Let's Encrypt,
+It is assumed that [certbot](https://certbot.eff.org/) is installed on the system.

-an additional directory should be created for the HTTP-01 Challenge.
+For Let's Encrypt an additional directory should be created for the HTTP-01 Challenge.

 ```shell
 mkdir ./conf/nginx/acme